 Our Investment Adviser and its Advisory Board

-Our Investment Adviser has been delighted to support Songwriters Hall of Fame, chaired by Nile Rodgers, and their work celebrating and developing writing talent as well as MusiCares, which helps music people in times of need.
-This year our Investment Adviser has also supported the Elton John Aids Foundation mission to end the Aids epidemic; Music To Life which builds on the strong historical legacy of social movements’ intentional use of music to educate, recruit, and mobilise; Music Support, the charity created by and for music industry professionals to provide help for UK workers affected by mental ill-health and/or addiction, and we have contributed to the publication of Sound Advice- The Ultimate Guide To A Healthy And Successful Career In Music by Rhian Jones and Lucy Heyman, which helps to support all aspects of mental health in the Music Industry.
+We are delighted that our Investment Adviser has supported Songwriters Hall of Fame, chaired by Nile Rodgers, and their work celebrating and developing writing talent as well as MusiCares, which helps music people in times of need.
+Given the Song is the currency of the music business and we believe the Songwriter should be appreciated, applauded and celebrated above all, we were delighted the Investment Adviser sponsored the Song of the Year Category at the 2022 A&R Awards for the third year in a row, as well as sponsoring the Songwriter of the Year award.
+This year our Investment Adviser has also supported the Elton John Aids Foundation mission to end the Aids epidemic; Music To Life, which builds on the strong historical legacy of social movements’ intentional use of music to educate, recruit, and mobilise; and Music Support, the charity created by and for music industry professionals to provide help for UK workers affected by mental ill-health and/or addiction.
+Rosa Mercuriadis has co-created sicksadgirlz an Instagram community with 30,000 followers where young women can find support for mental health and women’s issues.

-Hipgnosis’ direct environmental impact is very limited and the direct impact of our Investment Adviser is also limited to running office facilities and the international transport of key personnel.
+Hipgnosis’ direct environmental impact is very limited.
+We have considered the materiality of our environmental risks and have concluded that they are minimal.
+The direct impact of our Investment Adviser is also limited to running office facilities and the international transport of key personnel.

-We acquire, curate and creatively manage a growing portfolio of music copyrights.
-As intangible assets, returns are generated by the provision of Songs into a variety of third-party channels including retail, hospitality, digital entertainment, advertising, film and others.
-With the exception of digital service providers (DSPs) specialised exclusively in music entertainment (e.g. Spotify), our assets are being consumed and monetised as an adjunct to other, sometimes more environmentally impactful, business activities that would occur whether our assets were used or not.
+The portfolio of music copyrights acquired are intangible assets whose returns are generated by Songs being listened to through many third-party channels including retail, hospitality, digital entertainment, advertising, film and others.
+Our assets are being consumed and monetised as an adjunct to other, sometimes more environmentally impactful business activities, that would occur whether our assets were used or not.

 We keep under consideration the impact on the environment relating to the shift from the physical to digital consumption of music.
-The popularity of streaming as the preferred method of enjoying digital entertainment has generated concerns about a concomitant increase in the energy consumption of the required data centre infrastructure.
-At the moment there is considerable debate, with no clear consensus view, on the relative environmental merits and impacts of the various channels, physical and virtual, used to supply music as entertainment.
-Indirectly, we continue to monitor the environmental commitments made by DSPs to reduce the energy intensity of their datacentres.
+The popularity of Streaming as the preferred method of enjoying digital entertainment has generated concerns about a concomitant increase in the energy consumption of the required data centre infrastructure.
+At the moment, there is considerable debate, with no clear consensus view, on the relative environmental merits and impacts of the various channels, physical and virtual, used to supply music as entertainment.
+We continue to monitor the environmental commitments made by DSPs to reduce the energy intensity of their datacentres.